 Mmmm…cranberries.
 They remind me of autumn in Canada, where I grew up.
-Cranberries, fresh or frozen, aren’t something that I see very often here in New Zealand.
-They tend to be a seasonal or speciality product, so when I find some I like to snap them up for the freezer whenever I can get them.
-Cranberry sauce is readily available, but generally in a sugary variety that isn’t very dog-friendly.
-Not that that stops them from sniffing hopefully.
+Cranberries, fresh or frozen, aren’t always available here in New Zealand.
+They tend to be a seasonal or speciality product, so I like to snap some up for the freezer whenever I can get them.
+Cranberry sauce is available all year round, but generally in a sugary variety that isn’t very dog-friendly.
+Not that that stops the boys from sniffing hopefully.
 That was the inspiration for these treats.
 It’s early winter here, and autumn harvest had cranberries on my mind.
 And in my freezer.
 Thanksgiving isn’t celebrated in New Zealand, but these would be doggone delish as a special Thanksgiving dog treat.
 Or perhaps a Christmas nibble with a bite of turkey.
 Or blended with turkey in the gummy mixture!
 Drool!

 Suspending Solids in Gummy Treats

 These treats were also an opportunity for me to put my suspended solids gummy experiments to the test with a combination of chunky berry puree and light floating herbs, which can be tricky for pour and set treats like gummies.
 See the details below on how to beat the sinking and floating problems that often plague non-soluble add-ins during gummy making!
 Woohoo!

 Not a Cranberry Fan?
 Can’t Find Cranberries?